 "The only problem was the album cover, which had been done before the name change and now didn't make any sense at all.
 What did four pink blokes holding shields and waving swords have to do with paranoia?
 They were pink because that was supposed to be the colour of the war pigs.
 But without "War Pigs" written on the front, they just looked like gay fencers".

 "They're not gay fencers, Ozzy," Bill told me.
 "They're paranoid gay fencers."

 Executives changed the title of Snowblind to Vol. 4 at the last minute due to the obvious drug reference.
 This was not necessarily a bad thing.

 Similarly, "Snowblind", the song that was originally going to be the Title Track, was meant to have "Cocaine!" shouted at the end of every verse; A compromise with the label was made, and the studio version ended up with a single whispered "cocaine" after the first verse.
-However, to this day, the band's live performances of the song always include the "cocaine!" shouts.
+However, the band's live performances of the song have always included the "cocaine!" shouts.

 Iommi says their manager Patrick Meehan "grew an ego" and slapped on a "Produced by Patrick Meehan" for Vol. 4 and Sabbath Bloody Sabbath despite the fact that they were self-produced.

 The Seventh Star was supposed to be Tony Iommi's first solo album, but the record company pressed him into putting the Black Sabbath name on it.